juananthony/jaSlider/README.md

 There is a preview with menu hidden.
 ![jaSlider demo image 01](./docs/demo01.png)

-After clicking on 'More' button, Menu appears moving the content.
+After clicking on More button, Menu appears moving the content.
 ![jaSlider demo image 02](./docs/demo02.png)

-In this image,
+In this image.
 ![jaSlider demo image 03](./docs/demo03.png)